Metamate/gmd2/index.md

 ## Test Your Knowledge

-???
-What is the difference between a framework and an engine?
+??? question "What is the difference between a framework and an engine?"
     A framework provides a structure and set of tools for building applications, while an engine is a complete system that handles core functionality like rendering and physics.